GauriShirke12/Wanderlust/README.md

 # 🌍 Wanderlust

-A full-stack **Node.js** application inspired by Airbnb that lets travellers browse, create, review, and manage vacation rental listings.
-The project uses **Express**, **MongoDB**, and **EJS templates** to deliver a server-rendered experience with session-backed authentication and image uploads powered by **Cloudinary**.
+A full-stack Node.js application inspired by Airbnb that allows travelers to browse, create, review, and manage vacation rental listings.
+Built with Express, MongoDB, and EJS templates, it delivers a secure, server-rendered experience with session-backed authentication, Cloudinary image uploads, and intelligent guest support via a built-in chatbot and interactive analytics dashboard.

 ---

 ## ✨ Features

-* 🏡 Listing catalogue with **create, read, update, delete (CRUD)** flows and server-side validation via **Joi**.
+* 🏡 Listings Catalogue — Full create, read, update, and delete (CRUD) workflows with robust server-side validation using Joi.
-* 🔐 Authenticated workflows using **Passport** local strategy, persistent sessions, and flash messaging for user feedback.
+* 🔐 User Authentication — Secure login and registration via Passport local strategy, with persistent sessions, flash messages, and redirect handling.
-* ⭐ Review system that attaches **ratings and comments** to listings, including ownership checks before editing or deleting.
+* ⭐ Review System — Ratings and comments attached to listings, with ownership verification for editing or deletion and cascading cleanup on listing removal.
-* 📸 Image uploads handled with **Multer + Cloudinary**, with defensive fallbacks for missing assets.
+* 📸 Image Uploads — Integrated Multer + Cloudinary for media management, including defensive fallbacks for missing assets.
-* 🌱 Seed script that bootstraps demo listings and attaches them to a pre-configured owner account.
+* 💬 Intelligent Chatbot — On-page conversational assistant that summarizes listing details and answers FAQs about pricing, availability, and host information.
+* 📊 Analytics Dashboard — Visualizes key performance indicators such as listing distribution, average pricing, and review sentiment using Chart.js.

 ---